 Effective and responsible management of mixed migration flows, including the adequate reception and protection of displaced persons and asylum-seekers, as well as their further integration into society, is crucial to preventing and combating human trafficking along migration routes.
 Since the very onset of the crises, the Office of the OSCE Special Representative and Co-ordinator for Combating Trafficking in Human Beings (OSR/CTHB) has developed a number of strategic initiatives aimed at ensuring comprehensive and human rights-based responses in addressing the linkages between irregular migration and exploitation of human life.
-These initiatives, inter alia, include the Special Representative's visits to migrant and refugee reception and transit facilities in the OSCE region, facilitation of the co-ordinated regional response to migration-related human trafficking risks along the Western Balkan route and the launch of the Project on Combating Trafficking along Migration Routes which will enhance the capacity of key stakeholders from the OSCE region to identify actual and potential trafficking victims, in particular among vulnerable migrants, and investigate human trafficking cases.
+These initiatives, inter alia, include the Special Representative's visits to migrants and refugee hot-spots in Turkey, Italy and Bulgaria, facilitation of the coordinated regional response to migration-related human trafficking risks along the Western Balkan route and the launch of the Project on Combating Trafficking along Migration Routes which will enhance the capacity of key stakeholders from the OSCE region to identify actual and potential trafficking victims, in particular among vulnerable migrants, and investigate human trafficking cases.